 Honestly?
 The money.
 But also the time.

-I’m not here to romanticise it.
-The camps can be isolating.
-The work is demanding.
-There is a strange mix of personalities, some you’ll clash with even, and the flies will drive you absolutely bat-shit crazy at times.
-But the opportunity is real if you’re disciplined enough to do something with the money rather than spend it all during your week off.
+FIFO gets a bad reputation and some of that is deserved.
+The camps can be isolating, the work is demanding, and the flies will drive you absolutely bat-shit crazy.
+But the opportunity is real if you’re disciplined enough to do something with the money rather than spend it all on your week off.

 What I’m building